 The town itself has a wealth of shops, cafes, restaurants etc., and for golfers an abundance of golf courses including the “Old Course”.

 Traditional cottages which, in the summertime, come alive with the scent of climbing roses and flower tubs.
 The village is steeped in history, the primary school dates back to 1822, and is the oldest still in use in Fife.
-The village pub/restaurant has recently been tastefully renovated to compliment its former use as a 19th century coaching inn.
-There is a local PO/shop and a beautiful sheltered sandy beach.
-For golfers there are golf courses galore within easy reach, including Kingsbarns Golf Club itself (one of the three courses used for the Dunhill Cup).
+There is a beautiful sheltered sandy beach.
+For golfers there are golf courses galore within easy reach, including Kingsbarns Golf Links itself (one of the three courses used for the Dunhill Cup).

 Anstruther or Anster is the largest and busiest of the ‘East of Neuk’ coastal towns.
 It was, until 50 years ago, a busy fishing village, but the demise of the North Sea herring shoals around this time saw fishing disappear.